appcircleio/appcircle-docusaurus/docs/marketplace/visual-studio-marketplace/index.md

 ---
 title: Visual Studio Marketplace
-description: Learn how to authenticate with the Appcircle API and CLI
+description: Learn how to distribute and publish your builds to appcircle
 tags:
   [
     azure-dev-ops,